metabrainz/bookbrainz-site/README.md

 If you prefer not installing packages globally, you can skip this step and use `node_modules/.bin/gulp` instead of `gulp` in the later steps.

+You can then install gulp locally:

+    npm install gulp

 You also need to install [redis](http://redis.io/) either locally or have a machine running it available.

 ## Configuration